VladMovchan4488/todoListJS/README.md

 **					Gratitude:**

-**I would like to thank "Cilkium" - for such a test task, if I do not take the courses, I would still be very grateful to you for such an interesting task, it was very interesting to program this application**
+**I would like to thank "CCCiklum" - for such a test task, if I do not take the courses, I would still be very grateful to you for such an interesting task, it was very interesting to program this application**

 ----------------------------------------------